-A social media detox will help you focus on your goals and priorities.
+A social media detox will help you focus on what’s important.

 To preserve your mental health.

-Social media has a lasting effect on our mental health and studies have shown that those who’re always online are at a greater risk of things such as depression and anxiety.
+Social media has a lasting impact on our mental health.
+In fact, various studies have shown that those who are always online are at a greater risk of conditions such as depression and anxiety.

-As mentioned, social media can play a huge part in creating and nourishing insecurities and comparison.
-By taking time to step away from the web, we’re able to separate ourselves and readjust to reality.
+As previously discussed, social media can play a huge part in creating and nourishing insecurities and comparison.
+By taking the time to step away from the web, we’re able to separate ourselves and readjust to reality.